Why Blog?Build a Name and Expand Your Reach

 It depends on if you blog smart.
 Setting up domains, building a well-designed site, optimizing your site’s searchability—these are time consuming tasks, especially if you want them achieved with professional caliber.
 Unlike many of our competitors, at LexBlog we take care of all of these technical and design details because we believe your time is better spent doing what you do best: practicing law.

 With LexBlog handling the technical aspects, you can focus on writing blog posts.
 This will take some time as you’re starting out, but really your posts are just a repackaging of what you already know and share in other areas of your practice.
 In fact, the best posts have a casual tone and aren’t longer than a few short paragraphs.

 Are certain law firms and practices better suited for blogging?

-Blogs are benefiting all sizes and types of law firms and practices.
+Blogs benefit all sizes and types of law firms and practices:

 - Am Law 200 firms using branded blogs are supporting cross selling and collaboration across multiple practice areas and offices.

 - Attorneys at mid-size firms use blogs to distinguish their practices and themselves in competitive markets.